ejmorrison16/bruin_racing_website/README.md

 # Generate content

-Every time you run Pelican commands, you have to "activate" the virtualenv, e.g.
+Every time you run Pelican commands, you have to "activate" the virtualenv:

 ```shell
 source ~/.virtualenvs/bruinracing/bin/activate
 ```

-Generate html to run locally
+Generate html to run locally:

     make html